 All data transfers (including addresses) take place while the SCL signal is high.
-Except under the two conditions described above, the SDA signal should not change state while SCL is high.
+Except under the two conditions described above, the SDA signal should not change while SCL is high.
+For system design considerations, keeping SCL in a low state while idle improves robustness.